Jeep1945/Dualheading/README.md

 Dual_COre_5 is a version where both cores are in use.
 One for WiFi and second for position.
 The benefit is that you have no break in AgopenGPS when Wifi make a break.
 Ntrip with APOS is possible.
+By the two Ethernet Version, you can use Ntrip from a Hotspot,Router or from AGopenGPS